-- 1. Download the supported authenticator app for the type of device you use.
-You can use any authenticator app that supports the time-based one-time password (TOTP) algorithm (IETF RFC 6238), such as Salesforce Authenticator for iOS, Salesforce Authenticator for Android, and Google Authenticator. - 2.
+- 1. Download the supported authenticator app for your device type.
+You can use any authenticator app that supports the time-based one-time password (TOTP) algorithm (IETF RFC 6238), such as Salesforce Authenticator for iOS, Salesforce Authenticator for Android, or Google Authenticator. - 2.
 From your personal settings, enter Advanced User Details in the Quick Find box, then select Advanced User Details.
 No results?
 Enter Personal Information in the Quick Find box, then select Personal Information. - 3.
 Find App Registration: One-Time Password Generator and click Connect. - 4.
-For security purposes, you're prompted to log in to your account. - Scan the QR code with the authenticator app on your mobile device.
-Alternatively, you can manually enter your username and the key displayed when you click I Can't Scan the QR Code into the app. - Enter the code generated by the authenticator app into the Verification Code field in Salesforce.
-The authenticator app generates a new verification code, periodically.
-Enter the current code. - 7.
-Click Connect.
+For security purposes, you're prompted to log in to your account. - 5.
+Using the authenticator app on your mobile device, scan the QR code.

+Alternatively, you can click I Can't Scan the QR Code in your browser.
+The browser displays a security key.
+In the authenticator app, enter your username and the key displayed. - 6.
+In Salesforce, enter the code generated by the authenticator app in the Verification Code field.
+The authenticator app generates a new verification code periodically.
+Enter the current code.

+7. Click Connect.